 Logistics UK is one of the country's largest business groups, representing the entire logistics industry and supporting, shaping and standing up for safe and efficient logistics.

-than 20,000 includes global, national and regional spanning the road, rail, well as the buyers of freight services, such as retailers and As an organisation, we deliver services, representation and thought leadership, helping members new opportunities for the sector and the economy as a whole, right across the publicaffairs@logistics.org.uk

-To discuss how logistics underpins Scotland's economy and can drive inclusive growth, contact:
+Our membership of more than 20,000 includes global, national and regional businesses and SMEs spanning the road, rail, maritime and air industries as well as the buyers of freight services, such as retailers and manufacturers.
+As an organisation, we deliver services, representation and thought leadership, helping members and policymakers to seize new opportunities for the sector and the economy as a whole, right across the country.
+To discuss how logistics underpins Scotland's economy and can drive inclusive growth, contact: publicaffairs@logistics.org.uk